 (Above) Brooke and Paul’s Sweeten kitchen renovation in Pelham, New York

-UPDATED: Read our 2022 Westchester County Kitchen Remodeling Costs and Bathroom Remodeling Costs
+UPDATED: Read our most up-to-date Westchester County Kitchen Remodeling Costs and Bathroom Remodeling Costs

 There’s no doubt that Westchester is a picturesque place to live—the luxury of space and peace with the bustle of New York City a quick trip away.
 Some recent buyers and established homeowners alike feel it would be even more idyllic if they had their dream kitchen, whether it’s renovating a new home or fulfilling a long-desired wish to upgrade.
 The first step is often the stumbling block: determining the budget.